Mjoll/mimirdocs/ClientHookAPI.md

     // Included on every last call (typically when a user hits Save)
     finalization: true;

-    // Included with 'metadata_update' context
+    // Included with 'metadata_update' context.
     technicalMetadata: {
         [fieldId]: fieldValues,
         ...
     }

-    // Included with 'create_placeholder' context
+    // Included with 'create_placeholder', 'export_sequence' context.
+    // For 'export_sequence' context we only allow 'video'.
     itemType: 'video' | 'image' | 'file' | 'audio'

     // Included with 'new_item_version' context